rmellema/Scalacalc/README.md

 Scalacalc
 =========
 A small calculator written in Scala.
-It only uses doubles, so the precision isn't that great, but it is useable.

-It supports addition, subtraction, multiplication, division and modulo.
-It can also do assingments if they are placed on their own line.
+It has support for Integers, Doubles and Rationals and a small set of built in functions, with the ability to define your own functions.
+Functions can be dispatched by arity, so you can define multiple functions with the same name.

 Example:
 ```